Tethrd Skeletor Climbing Sticks Review and saddle hunting test.

 Climbing: Setup & Use

 The Skeletors are extremely easy to attach to almost any tree and are very climbable.
-In fact, I can’t remember having any issues regardless of the tree I climbed.
+I can’t remember having any issues regardless of the tree I climbed.
 I hunted a few small trees and even one that was almost too large to get my arms around to attach the sticks, but I did not have any issues with any of them.

 The Dynalite rope (most likely Amsteel), was around 8 feet long and was easy to whip around the tree and quickly wrap around the attachment tab.
 Since there are no buckles or straps you don’t have to worry about strap alignment or making noise with attachment buckles.
-The rope is light, quiet, and easy to use.
-The only drawback is the length.
-At 8 feet long, sometimes the rope can get caught up in branches, but this was not a major issue for me while using the sticks.

-Skeletor stick attached to tree
+Skeletor stick attached to tree during my Tethrdd Skeletor Climbing Sticks Review

-Getting the sticks up the tree was easy and they stick to the tree so well, sometimes after detaching the rope from the attachment tab, the sticks would stay attached to the tree.
+Getting the sticks up the tree was easy and they stuck to the tree so well, that sometimes after detaching the rope from the attachment tab, the sticks would stay attached to the tree.
 This made it really easy when climbing out of the tree after a long hunt.
-I also liked the way the steps fold out.
-When trying to stabilize myself while hanging my saddle platform, I would hook my legs behind the steps, against the tree.
-This allowed me to really feel secure when climbing or descending the trees I hunted.

 Hooking my legs on the skeletor sticks for stability in the tree.